duckbox72/cellar-club/README.md

 The project was structured in a way to completely detach rendering responsibitities from back-end.
 Leaving to the [frontend](/frontend) the roles of handling all views/pages routing and rendering and performing api requests to fetch on-demand data.
 In this schema, besides serving the application and the database, the [backend](/api) is also responsible to provide all api routes consumed by the front-end, including external api calls.

 The application utilizes Django on the [backend](/api) including 7 models and 35 api routes that handle authentication, database search engine, external service api calls, users and collections related data management, database imports and data to be rendered requests.
-Also on the back, a SQLite3 database is used in order to keep things simple and lighweight.
+Also on the back-end, a SQLite3 database is used in order to keep things simple and lighweight.

 On the [frontend](/frontend) CellarClub utilizes JavaScript's library React.js in conjunction with Node.js routing features to improve application's page routing and rendering response times, among 12 different available pages/views and 18 complementary components that are used to compose them.
 In addition to that, seeking the best UI experience and having layout, styling and mobile-responsiveness performances in mind, Material-UI framework is also extensively used throughout the application.